 Every individual’s financial situation is as unique as the array of causes that resonates with them.
 But once a financial advisor has a firm grasp on a client’s income, assets, expenses, and tax treatment, the possibilities begin to present themselves.

 The primary goal is to fund projects about which you’re passionate.
 How you choose to do that depends on how pursuing that can coincide with the goals manifested in your financial situation.
 That’s the difference between charitable giving and charitable planning.
-Here are a few strategies that could benefit you and the causes you support.
+Here are a few charitable planning strategies that could benefit you and the causes you support.

 - Donating low-cost basis stock.
 Say for example your immediate financial goal is tax avoidance.
 In that case, donating low-cost basis stock is a classic planning strategy.
 If you bought a stock at $1/share and it’s now worth $10/share, you can sell it and donate cash, but you’d have to pay capital gains tax.
 Instead, giving appreciated stock to your favorite charity is a non-taxable event.